fetchai/genesis-fetchhub/fetchhub-3/capricorn-migration.md

 > Caution!

-> To avoid errors here, make sure to wait for a confirmation on Fiscord from me (@daeMOn) that the seeds are up and running.
+> To avoid errors here, make sure to wait for a confirmation on Discord from me (@daeMOn) that the seeds are up and running.
 Otherwise, unexpected startup errors might occur.

 Run: